 This action plan has been developed with desktop analysis and provides an overview of the potential area and volume of timber that can be thinned out over period of three years.
 However, as highlighted in Section 6, the following activities has to be implemented by field offices lead by the Forest Resources Planning and Management Division.

-- Area and volume validation - Circulate the thinning guidelines to field offices - Capacity building of the field offices for thinning operations - Annual work planning for three years - Action plan to be developed by respective divisions/parks institutions might have been included in the areas mapped and can only be determined in the field.
+- Area and volume validation - Circulate the thinning guidelines to field offices - Capacity building of the field offices for thinning operations - Annual work planning for three years - Action plan to be developed by respective divisions/parks

 10 LIMITATIONS